aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/20-cloudformation-features/100-lab-02-resources/_index.md

 ### Challenge

-In this exercise, use the AWS CLI to query the AWS Systems Manager Parameter Store the get latest Amazon Linux AMI ID.
+In this exercise, use the AWS CLI to query the AWS Systems Manager Parameter Store the get the latest Amazon Linux AMI ID.

 {{% notice note %}}
-To complete this challenge, you have to have [AWS CLI](/20-prerequisites/200-awscli) configured.
+To complete this challenge, you have to have [AWS CLI](../../../20-prerequisites/200-awscli) configured.
 {{% /notice %}}

 {{%expand "Need a hint?" %}}